 What Was the Schlieffen Plan?

-Two Front War
+Plan for a Two Front War

 The Schlieffen Plan was the German grand strategy to fight, and win, a two front war against France and Russia.
 The plan was devised and wargamed in 1905 by then-Chief of the General Staff of the German Army, Alfred von Schlieffen.